madewokherd/ALttPDoorRandomizer/README.md

 ### Trinity

-This goal gives you the choice between 3 goals, only one of which the player needs to complete: Defeat Ganon (no Aga2), Pulling Pedestal, or turn in TF pieces to Murahdahla.
+This goal gives you the choice between 3 goals, only one of which the player needs to complete: Fast Ganon (no Aga2), pulling Pedestal, or turn in TF pieces to Murahdahla.
 By default, you need to find 8 of 10 total TF pieces but this can be changed with a Custom Item Pool.
-It is recommended to set GT Entry to 7 crystals and Ganon to 5 crystals or Random crystals, although the player can flexibly change these settings as they seem fit.
+It is recommended to set GT Entry to 7 crystals and Ganon to 4 or 5 crystals or Random crystals, although the player can flexibly change these settings as they see fit.

 ## New Entrance Shuffle Options (--shuffle)

 ### Lite

-This mode is intended to be a beginner-friendly introduction to playing ER.
-It focuses on reducing low% world traversal in late-game dungeons while reducing the number of entrances needing to be checked.
+This mode is intended to be a beginner-friendly introduction to playing ER, unlike that of Simple ER.
+It focuses on reducing Low% world traversal in late-game dungeons while reducing the number of entrances needing to be checked.

 This mode groups entrances into types and shuffles them freely within those groups.
 - Dungeons and Connectors (Multi-Entrance Caves)
-- Item Locations (Single-Entrance Caves with an item, includes Potion Shop and Red Bomb Shop, includes Shops only if Shopsanity is enabled)
+- Item Locations (Single-Entrance Caves with an item, includes Potion Shop and Red Bomb Shop)
+  - Includes Shops only if Shopsanity is enabled
+  - Includes caves with pots only if Pottery settings have them shuffled)
 - Dropdowns and their associated exits (Skull Woods dropdowns are handled the same as in Crossed)
 - Non-item locations (junk locations) all remain vanilla

-Lite mode shuffles all connectors same-world, to limit bunny traversal.
+Lite ER shuffles all connectors same-world, to limit bunny traversal.
 And to prevent Low% enemy and boss combat, some dungeons are confined to specific worlds.

 The following dungeons are guaranteed to be in the Light World:
 - Hyrule Castle